-You should start this particular two weeks in Scandinavia itinerary in Norway for two reasons: One because flights to Norway are cheap, on account of Norwegian Air Shuttle, and two, because this trip is best taken in fall, and the earlier in fall you visit Norway, the better your prospects for good weather during your 2 weeks in Scandinavia are.
+You should start this particular Scandinavia travel itinerary in Norway for two reasons: One because flights to Norway are cheap, on account of Norwegian Air Shuttle, and two, because this trip is best taken in fall, and the earlier in fall you visit Norway, the better your prospects for good weather during your 2 weeks in Scandinavia are.

 If you can get a direct flight to Bergen (BGO), head there and bypass boring Oslo, spending at least two days and one night in what is officially Europe’s rainiest city but, in my opinion, one of its most beautiful, and certainly my favorite of the Scandinavian cities.
 (Disclosure: It didn’t rain even an instant when I was there.)
 From here, take a “Norway in a Nutshell” tour (featuring, among other highlights, Norway’s gorgeous fjords), choosing one that ends in Oslo, where you will catch your flight to Finland to continue your Scandinavia itinerary.

 Finland: Helsinki and the Middle of Nowhere

 Here’s an interesting fact: Although you’ll be flying Norwegian Air between Oslo and either Ivalo (first paragraph below) or Rovaniemi (second paragraph) below, you’ll need to connect in Helsinki, since the airlines is about as “Norwegian” as it is convenient.
 (It is cheap, though, which is why you should discount my shit-talking and continue planning your Scandinavia 2 week itinerary.)

 Option one RE: Finland and its Arctic region is to book 2-3 nights at the aforementioned igloo resort where, if you’ll lucky, you’ll be able to watch the Northern Lights if you sleep.
 (NOTE: The scenery you see out your glass igloo is more beautiful in the dead of winter than it is in fall, although that could impact the Norway portion of your two weeks in Scandinavia—choose wisely).